RundizBones/ModuleCMSA/.dev-notes/package-tasks.md

 ## Before publish or commit.
 * Update version number in **Installer.php** file.
 * Run update version number again from the command in section **Update version number of packages**.
-* Run external pack command `rdbdev pack --module framework --packDev --packProd` to pack files and folders into a zip file.
+* Run external pack command `rdbdev pack --module RdbCMSA --packDev --packProd` to pack files and folders into a zip file.